jewels86/Axinite/README.md

     "bodies": [...]
 }
 ```
-Additional simulation parameters, such as `radius_multiplier` and `rate` can be added to further customize simulations.

 These files can be used through the module like this:
 ```python
 import axtools
 args = axtools.read("example-system.tmpl.ax")
 bodies = axtools.load(args, "example-system.ax")
 ```

-Once the template has been read, we load it using the `axtools.load` function, which computes the simulation and dumps it to file (unless `path == ""`)

 Now we can show it with:
 ```python
 import axtools